-Clubs, activities, sport teams, bands (without wind instruments) and extra-curriculars are permitted.
+Clubs, activities, sport teams, bands and extra-curriculars are permitted.
 Cohorts may interact outdoors with physical distancing encouraged, and indoors with masking and appropriate physical distancing.

 Direction in sections on protective strategies and specific academic programs and requirements apply to all extra-curricular activities.